JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 .. class:: FoldsView <: AbstractVector

    A vector-like representation of applying a repartitioning strategy to a specific data container.
+It is used to associate a data container with appropriate assignments, and will act as a lazy view, that allows the data to be treated as a sequence of folds.
+As such it does not copy any data.

    :class:`FoldsView` is a subtype of ``AbstractArray`` and as such supports the appropriate interface.
 Each individual